meetric1/sdk_screenspace_shaders/README.md

 # sdk_screenspace_shaders
-SDK that allows you to easily create screenspace shaders for Source games.
+SDK that allows you to easily create custom screenspace pixel shaders for Source games.

 ![screenshot](thumbnail.jpg)